litong01/atom/README.md

 # Atom developer tool
-Atom developer tool(ADT) is a tool to build, setup Astra Neptune
+Atom developer tool(ADT) is a tool to build, setup Atom

 ## One time environment setup